• ECTS

 Description

-This teaching unit, devoted to the methods of manufacturing sensors, is structured around a technological project, conducted in pairs, whose progress will follow the progression of the associated courses.
+This teaching unit, devoted to sensor manufacturing methods, is structured around a technology project, carried out in pairs, the progress of which will follow the progression of the associated courses.

-Each project topic will be assigned at the beginning of the course
+Each project topic will be assigned at the beginning of the teaching unit.

-The proposed projects will focus on the fabrication and characterization of elementary microsystems.
-The main fabrication and characterization techniques will be presented through lectures and practical work will allow the project to progress.
+The proposed projects will focus on the manufacture and characterization of elementary microsystems.
+The main manufacturing and characterization techniques will be presented through lectures and practical work will enable the project to progress.

 Read more